SusheelThapa/command/command/r/rm.md

 ```

 This shows exactly how the `-r` flag traverses into the directory.
 Without the `-i` flag, there will be no output and the files are simply deleted.

+Note: `-d` flag and `-r` are different in the sense that `-d` is only used for removing empty directories whereas `-r` removes the directory along with the items inside it.

+If we used the `-d` flag in the above example, we'd simply get an error as the `test` folder is not empty.

 ### `-v`